Myanmar's Suu Kyi makes first in-person court appearance - WTMJ

-One of her lawyers, Min Min Soe, told The Associated Press by phone that Suu Kyi was able to meet with her defense team for about 30 minutes before the hearing began at a special court set up inside the city council building in Naypyitaw, the capital.
+Myanmar state television MRTV broadcast on its evening news program the first photo of Suu Kyi, 75, since the coup.
+It showed her sitting straight-backed in a small courtroom, wearing a pink face-mask, her hands folded in her lap.
+Alongside her were her two co-defendants, former President Win Myint and Myo Aung, the former mayor of Naypyitaw, Myanmar’s capital.

-The lawyers also met with Win Myint, who was president of the government Suu Kyi led as state counsellor and faces some of the same charges.
+One of their lawyers, Min Min Soe, told The Associated Press by phone that the three were able to meet with their defense team for about 30 minutes before the hearing began at a special court set up inside Naypyitaw’s city council building.

 Suu Kyi’s only previous court appearances have been by video link and she had not been allowed to meet in person with any of her lawyers.